Paradoxxi/Divvy_Bikes/README.md

-# Raphael_Portfolio

-Divvy Bikes Usage Trends: A Q2 2021 Analysis
+# Divvy Bikes Usage Trends: A Q2 2021 Analysis

 ## I. Introduction
 This report examines usage patterns of Divvy Bikes, a public bike-sharing system in Chicago, during the second